AdaCore/spark2014/docs/lrm/source/packages.rst

    [This rule is applied recursively, if an entity is Part_Of a state abstraction which itself a Part_Of another encapsulating state abstraction, then it must be represented by the encapsulating state abstraction].
 The exclusion to this rule is that for private parts of a package given below.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR entities in public package specifications that are Part_Of encapsulating states must not be denoted

 #.
 In the private part of a package a state abstraction declared by the
    package shall not be denoted other than for specifying it as the encapsulating state in the Part_Of indicator.
 The state abstraction's ``constituents`` declared in the private part shall be denoted.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.3 LR a package's state abstraction cannot be denoted in its private part except for specifying a Part_Of indicator

 #.
-In the body of a package a state abstraction whose refinement is visible,
+In the body of a package, a state abstraction whose refinement is visible
+   shall not be denoted except as an encapsulating state in a Part_Of indicator.
+   Only its ``constituents`` maybe denoted.

+   .. ifconfig:: Display_Trace_Units

-   the state abstraction shall not be denoted except as an encapsulating state in a Part_Of indicator, only its ``constituents`` maybe denoted.
+      :Trace Unit: 7.2.3 LR when the refinement is visible, the state abstraction cannot be denoted except as an encapsulating state in a Part_Of indicator

 #.
 Within a package body where a state abstraction is visible, its
    refinement is not visible, but one or more of its ``constituents``